ffarham/mentorship-web-app/README.md

 - Password: postgres
 - Default port: 5432

- Run `psql` in terminal to check if it has been installed successfully.
+ Run `psql -U postgres` in terminal to check if it has been installed successfully.

 ## Start-up